 - Bullying behavior

 - Coming to school under the influence (but not in possession of) of alcohol or illegal substances

 - Academic dishonesty

 - Abuse of computer privileges

 - Destruction or defacing of school property

 - Sexual harassment

 - Voluntary sexual acts while in school

 - Theft of school or personal property

 - Truancy or leaving school property without permission

 - Smoking on school grounds or school-sponsored events

 - Possession and/or use or transfer of matches, lighters, or any incendiary devices

 - Tampering with fire alarm/extinguishers

 - Arson

 - Terroristic threats

 - Fighting or Encouraging fighting

 - Counterfeiting, forging another's signature on school-related documents, or presenting another student's work as one's own

 - Failure to abide by previously decided resolutions

-If the student's misconduct continues, and they do not appear in the Circle Leader's and/or designated personnel's judgment to be acting in good faith to change his offending behavior, the Circle Leader may recommend to MCAA Administration to permanently exclude (i.e. expelled) the student from MCAA community.
+If the student's misconduct continues, MCAA Administration may decide to permanently exclude (i.e. expelled) the student from MCAA community.